New and updated privacy laws in Asia

 Click for details

-In addition to the webinars you also have the opportunity to exchange experience with your peers.
-You will be able to apply what you have learned in the previous day’s sessions to discussing the practical application to the ways you work managing your business in the region.
+In addition to the webinars you also have the opportunity to exchange experience with your peers in two 1 hour online roundtables.
+You will be able to relate what you have learned in the previous day’s sessions to discussing the practical application to the ways you work managing your business in the region.

 Roundtable 1 - Wednesday 19 May, 10.00 UK, 11.00 CET